TRIQS/cthyb/doc/install.rst

     * Combination of options ``HYBRIDISATION_IS_COMPLEX=ON`` and ``LOCAL_HAMILTONIAN_IS_COMPLEX=OFF``
       is not supported.

-    * The two-particle Green's function measurement requires the TRIQS library to be built in the C++14 mode, and with NFFT support.
+    * The two-particle Green's function measurement requires the TRIQS library to be built with NFFT support.